beeble-ai/SwitchLight-Studio/blender/README.md

 1. Download the `pbr_loader_blender.py` script from this repository:
    [Download pbr_loader_blender.py](https://github.com/beeble-ai/SwitchLight-Studio/blob/main/blender/pbr_loader_blender.py)

+   If you are an enterprise user, you can find `pbr_loader_blender.py` in the downloaded zip file.

 #### 1.2 Start Blender

 1. Launch Blender and optionally clear the default objects from the scene.